vikingeducation/assignment_data_structures/README.md

 8. Finding the max of an array

-  Big O = O(n^2).
-For every element of the array, needs to check all other elements, so it's a nested iteration.
+  Big O = O(n).
+Needs to check every value of the array to ensure we have the max value.

 9. Splitting a string